artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 OK, to understand this you need to understand what "unpatched injection" is.
 In order to support code injection, your app has to have some way to communicate back to the TCP server hosted in Xcode.
 This can be done either by [including some source code][unpatched] in your project, or by adding it in at runtime.
 Including the source code, is "patching" your project to allow injection.
 It's optional because of what comes next.

 If there are no clients connected, then requests a pause from LLDB, allowing interaction, it then waits a few microseconds to give the debugger chance to load.
-Once it's loadded `loadBundle:` is [called][load_bundle].
+Once it's loaded `loadBundle:` is [called][load_bundle].
 This is the second target from the list at the top, and is hosted inside the plugin's bundle (meta...).

 Injection then sends `expr -l objc++ -O -- (void)[[NSClassFromString(@"NSBundle")  bundleWithPath:@"/Users/orta/Library/Application Support/Developer/Shared/Xcode/Plug-ins/InjectionPlugin.xcplugin/Contents/Resources/InjectionLoader.bundle"] load]` into the debugger.
 Causing the same code as the patch to exist inside your app.